Ashley Alexiss Teases Instagram Fans Into A Frenzy With Purple Sequin Bikini Dance

 Welcome to @kandima_maldives ????????
 Tag someone you’d like to travel to see this view with ???? • • • #travelblogger #instapassport #traveltheworld #getaway #travelblog #travelpics #wanderlust #travelphoto #tourism #worldplaces #Maldives #MarriedTravelers #CoupleTravels #KandimaMaldives #MyKindofPlace #AnythingButOrdinary

-Alexiss’s followers responded positively to the first pictures of the trip.
+Alexiss’ followers responded positively to the first pictures of the trip.

 “My little heart can not handle all this beauty,” wrote a fan on the post with her purple bikini.